 In the 1950s, a banker working with J.P.
 Morgan, then the richest man in the United States, a man with very close ties to the Bank of England, wrote several books stating Soma and Haoma were made from a mushroom, Amanita Muscaria.
 This rabbit hole may have been created to lead people away from discovering the truth about the origins of cannabis use and its influence on the development of spirituality.

 I should add there never was an Exodus out of Egypt.
 That story was invented while the Jews were slaves in Babylon.
 Since they could not attack their masters, they invented a historical revenge drama to uplift their hearts.
 So they did not spend 40 days in the desert, but they could have survived times of famine by eating cannabis seeds.
 Manna is likely a reference to immature cannabis seeds collected by children and then pounded into wafers and baked.
-Also, Moses is a mythical character based mostly on Zoroaster.
-It was the first Zoroastrian king of Persia who freed the Jews to return to Judea, so in homage they fashioned their new avatar on Zoroastrian ideas.
+Also, Moses is a mythical character based mostly on Zoroaster with a tad of Cyrus the Great, the first Zoroastrian king of Persia who freed the Jews to return to Judea.
+So in homage they fashioned their new avatar on Zoroastrian ideas.
 Similarly, Jesus is a mythical creation that incorporated elements of Buddhism.
 Buddha is also likely a myth, but that’s another story.